Arts OutWest’s ARTS RESTART is a series of projects and activities happening across the Central West in the first four months of 2021.

 6. Small local projects

 A range of small local projects will be supported.
 These projects were already in development or planning and organisers have been in ongoing conversations with Arts OutWest about options for support.
 RESTART funding will either cover or add to other funding for these projects.
-Details to be shared soon.
+Includes: Fast Cars and Dirty Beats and others projects

 Meet-ups and an exhibition reconnecting the collective of artists in the Artshed ARI.